-The IUHPFL’s combination of intensive academic instruction, a mandatory Language Commitment to speak only in the foreign language while abroad and the fulltime integration into a host family allows for students to participate in a total immersion experience.
+IUHPFL’s combination of intensive academic instruction, a mandatory Language Commitment to speak only in the target language while abroad, and full-time integration into a host family allows for students to participate in a total immersion experience.
 IUHPFL students not only gain an exceptional knowledge and understanding of the host culture while abroad, but also make significant strides linguistically.

-On average, 25-30 students are selected to participate on each Program site with the IUHPFL during the months of June and July.
-In addition to daily academic instruction and afternoon activities, students learn the host country’s rich history through cultural immersion, visiting museums and memorials and participating in regional and overnight excursions.
+On average, 30-35 students are selected to participate on each program site with IUHPFL during the months of June and July.
+In addition to daily academic instruction and afternoon activities, students learn the host country’s rich history through cultural immersion, visiting museums and memorials, and participating in regional and overnight excursions.

-When students return from a summer abroad with the IUHPFL they have evolved in numerous ways, including:
+When students return from a summer abroad with IUHPFL they have evolved in numerous ways, including:

-- Highly advanced language proficiency — on average fifth semester college-language level worth up to 14 retroactive credit hours*
+- Highly advanced language proficiency — on average fifth semester college-language level worth of an average up to 6 retroactive credit hours*